 Your Accommodation in Gower

 Another gorgeous country house hotel awaits this evening in Gower.
-Set in the grounds of an extensive Norman deer park, this elegant retreat has been owned by the same family since the 1950s and has undergone extensive recent restoration, bringing the house and grounds up to remarkable standard.
+Set in the grounds of an extensive Norman deer park, this elegant retreat has been owned by the same family since the 1950s and has undergone extensive recent restoration, bringing the house and grounds up to a remarkable standard.
 Each of the comfortable bedrooms skilfully blends cosy comfort with antique style and modern en-suite bathrooms, while the pitch-pine floors of the secluded restaurant create a uniquely Welsh atmosphere.
 Guests are invited to relax in the sunroom, or take to the grounds for a wander to spectacular Three Cliffs Bay, just 20 minutes away.